haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Challenge 0 (10 XP)
   Senses blindsight 10 ft., darkvision 60 ft., passive Perception 13 Languages — Challenge 1/4 (50 XP)
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 381

 Actions
 Ram.
 Melee Weapon Attack: +3 to hit, reach 5 ft., one target.
 Hit: 3 (1d4 + 1) bludgeoning damage.